 Along with helping to keep your peppers flavorful, an airtight container will also help the texture.
 For a dried pepper to be usable, it needs to retain some amount of softness — you want it to be leathery, not hard.
 It should soften completely when rehydrated.
 Hot peppers stored in the open air or porous containers can become so hard and brittle that they are virtually impossible to hydrate.
 These peppers will remain hard even after lengthy soaking.

-Some of your best options for airtight containers include mason jars and resealable plastic bags, but you will have to keep light-exposure in mind.
+Some of your best options for airtight containers include mason jars and resealable plastic bags, but you must keep light-exposure in mind.

 Keep dried chilies away from light

 Airtight containers are not enough since dried chilies also degrade quickly in the light.
-Brightly colored chilies will fade to a dull gray if you store them in a well-lit environment such as in a clear container on a countertop.
-Make sure that your airtight container is either opaque or that you store the container itself in a dark place.
+Brightly colored chilies will fade to a dull gray if you store them in a well-lit environment, such as in a clear container on a countertop.
+Ensure that your airtight container is either opaque or that you store it in a dark place.